virtual-world-framework/vwf/public/web/docs/components.md

 Each part is optional and only needs to be include in the component definition if that part needs to be customized in the component.
 All relative paths are resolved using the current component as the base.

-**Extends**
+**extends**

-This specifies the URI of the prototype component that is extended to make the new component.
+This specifies the URI or descriptor of the prototype component that is extended to make the new component.
 All behaviors, properties, methods, events, children and scripts are inherited by the component.
 The default prototype is <code>http://vwf.example.com/node.vwf</code>.

+To specify a prototype using a URI, simply provide the URI.

 	extends: http://vwf.example.com/path/to/prototype.vwf

+Since a prototype is also a component, it can be specified using the same format.

+	extends:
+	  extends:
+	  implements:
+	  source:
+	  type:
+	  properties:
+	  methods:
+	  events:
+	  children:
+	  scripts:

 See [prototypes](prototypes.html) for more information.

-**Implements**
+**implements**

-Implements specifies the URIs of components that will be used as behaviors.
-All behaviors, properties, methods, events, children and scripts are copied from the behavior to the new component, allowing functionality to be added from a seperate file.
+This specifies the URIs of components that will be used as behaviors.
+All behaviors, properties, methods, events, children and scripts are inherited by the component, allowing functionality to be added from a seperate file.

 	implements:
 	- http://vwf.example.com/path/to/behavior.vwf

 See [behaviors](behaviors.html) for more information.

-**Source/Type**
+**source/type**

-Source and type allow the component to load a seperate data blob, usually in the form of a 3D model or image.
+The source and type allow the component to load a seperate data blob, usually in the form of a 3D model or image.
 Source is the URI of the data, and type is the MIME type.
 If type is not specified, it will default to the MIME type taken from the server's response.

-	source: asset.dat
+	source: model.dae
-	type: mime/type
+	type: model/vnd.collada+xml

-**Properties**
+**properties**

-Properties are the public variables of the component.
-The component inherits properties from its prototype and receives copies of properties declared in its behaviors.
+properties are the public variables of the component.
+The component inherits properties from its prototype and any behaviors.
 Initializing a property will override any default values from the prototype or behavior.

-The basic declaration for a property provides only a name, and an optional value.
+The declaration for a property provides only a name, and an optional value.

 	properties:
-	  propertyName: value
+	  aProperty: value

 Properties can also be declared with accessor functions that allow the component to detect changes, allow only acceptable values, or serve as a proxy for another property.
-Declaring <code>get</code> as null will prevent reads, and declaring <code>set</code> as null will prevent writes.

 	properties:
-	  propertyName:
+	  aProperty:
-	    set: | # calculate and set the value this.propertyName = value
+	    set: | # calculate and set the value this.aProperty = value
-	    get: | # calculate and return the value return this.propertyName
+	    get: | # calculate and return the value return this.aProperty
 	    value: # the value is available to the accessor functions value

-**Methods**
+**methods**

 Methods are the public functions of the component.
-The component inherits methods from its prototype and receives copies of methods defined in its behaviors.
+The component inherits methods from its prototype and behaviors.
 Redefining those methods here will override the inherited ones.

-The short method specifier only provides the body of the method.
+The method declaration only provides the body of the method.

 	methods:
 	  aMethod: |
 	  	// method body

-The long method specifier allows named parameters.
+The extended method specifier allows named parameters.
 Additional parameters can still be parsed out of the arguments object when needed.

 	methods:
-	  aMethod:
+	  anotherMethod:
 	    parameters:
 	    - one
 	    - two